-There are positive reputational implications for the Council resulting from the decision to support a lease to the Group.
-The lease agreement will primarily enable continued use of the Site but will allow future investment opportunities for enhancement as well as a continued localised management offer for the benefit and use by local residents and the community.
-The Council's communications service has been briefed of the proposal and will issue any information requirements in respect to this proposal.
+There are positive reputational implications for the Council resulting from the decision to support a Lease to the Parish.
+The Lease agreement will primarily enable continued use of the Site but will allow future investment opportunities for enhancement as well as a continued localised management offer for the benefit and use by the Community and local residents.
+The Council's Communications Service has been briefed of the proposal and will issue any information requirements in respect to this proposal.